 Continuous baffles, like those found on the Feathered Friends Hummingbird and Katabatic Gear Palisade, are tubes of feathers that go the entire width or length of a sleeping bag without being blocked by stitching or fabric.
 Feathers can move up and down these tubes as the user sees fit, depending on temperature swings.
 During cold evenings, move your features on top for added warmth; during warm evenings, shift them underneath you for a less insulated bag.
 The downside of continuous baffles is that feathers can occasionally move without you guiding them, leaving the sleeper shivering through the night.

-If you’re the type of person that loves tweaking your gear, continuous baffles could be a good fit.
+If you’re the type of person who loves tweaking your gear, continuous baffles could be a good fit.
 However, in most cases, we prefer bags and quilts with segmented baffles that keep feathers evenly distributed throughout.
-In the most premium bags, these compartments, or “boxed baffles,” are separated by lightweight material inside of the shell fabric, rather than draft-prone stitching (and in the case of the Seamless Down Hugger, Montbell uses a web of lightweight yarn to keep the insulation in place).
+In the most premium bags, these compartments, or “boxed baffles,” are separated by lightweight material inside of the shell fabric rather than draft-prone stitching (and in the case of the Seamless Down Hugger, Montbell uses a web of lightweight yarn to keep the insulation in place).
 Most segmented baffles add a bit of weight, but for most, their convenience and warmth distribution are worth the tradeoff.
 We especially like the segmented baffle design of the Therm-a-Rest Hyperion, which strikes us as the best of both worlds.
 The Hyperion has 70% of its down strategically located on top of the bag and 30% on the underside—you get your insulation where it matters most, along with added assurance that it will stay put.

 Sustainability: Responsibly Sourced Down